-You have probably figured out that there are many different ways to brew a good cup of coffee.
-Coffee lovers enjoy debating about which method is the best almost as much as they love the brew.
+By now, you have probably figured out there is many a coffee brewing method for making a good cup of coffee.
+Java lovers enjoy debating about which method is the best almost as much as they love the brew.
 But if there is one thing that is consistent across all the brewing methods, it’s that for a good cup of coffee you need hot water.
-And one of the best ways to get it is a hot water kettle.
+And one of the best ways to get it is a quality kettle.

 Perfectly heated water is almost as important as the beans you use.
-Today, we decided to take a look at some of the best hot water kettles that you can use to heat your water and keep it at the perfect temperature so you can brew one fine cup of coffee.
+Today, we decided to take a look at some of the best kettles you can use to heat your water and keep it at the perfect temperature for brewing nothing but the finest cups of coffee.

 Cuisinart JK-17 Cordless Electric Kettle

 Thanks to its backlit water window that allows you to see exactly how much water is in your kettle at all times, Cuisinart’s JK-17 gives the classic kettle a more modern design.
 This electric kettle has a 1500-watt heater that boils your water in no time at all, so it’s a good and fast option for tea in the afternoon or, of course, coffee in the morning.
 And the non-slip, stay-cool handle makes sure only the contents of your mug, not your hand, stay hot.